Temples to Dot the Earth: Part 2

 Hong Kong China is currently the only temple in a country with a communist government (until the dedication of Shanghi China).
 The Church dedicated the Hong Kong temple before the People’s Republic of China took back governance of the territory of Hong Kong and they govern it differently from the rest of the country (Wikipedia: Hong Kong).

 Freiberg Germany is the only temple the Church dedicated in a country with a communist government at the time they dedicated it (until the dedication of Shanghi China) (The Freiberg Germany Temple: A Latter-day Miracle).

 Kyiv Ukraine Temple

 Most of the temples are in traditionally Protestant Christian or Catholic Christian countries.
 There is only one temple in a traditionally Orthodox Christian country (Kyiv Ukraine, until the dedication of the Russia Temple) (Wikipedia: Eastern Orthodoxy by Country).
-There are 6 temples in traditionally Buddhist countries (Tokyo, Fukuoka and Sapporo Japan, Taipei Taiwan, Seoul Korea, and Hong Kong China, until the dedication of Bangkok Thailand, Phnom Penh Cambodia, Singapore, Okinawa Japan, and Kaohsiung Taiwan) (Wikipedia: Buddhism by Country).
+There are 7 temples in traditionally Buddhist countries (Tokyo, Fukuoka Sapporo, and Okinawa Japan, Taipei Taiwan, Seoul Korea, Hong Kong China and Bangkok Thailand, until the dedication of Phnom Penh Cambodia, Singapore, and Kaohsiung Taiwan) (Wikipedia: Buddhism by Country).
 There are no temples in traditionally Hindu countries (until the dedication of Bengaluru India) (Wikipedia: Hinduism by Country).
 There are no temples in countries with an absolute Muslim majority (until the dedication of the Freetown Sierra Leone and Dubai United Arab Emirates temples) (Wikipedia: Islam by Country).